 Overview

-Kristy is a skilled litigator and regulatory attorney who represents clients before state and federal courts, state agencies and local government boards.
-She dedicates a significant portion of her practice to permitting large energy infrastructure projects and associated trial and appellate litigation.
+Kristy is a litigator and regulatory attorney who represents clients before state and federal courts, state agencies, and local government boards.
+She dedicates a significant portion of her practice to permitting large renewable energy projects and associated trial and appellate litigation.

-In her energy permitting and litigation practice, Kristy represents utilities, independent power producers, developers, transmission companies, and other companies in state and local regulatory and permitting proceedings and associated litigation, including actions seeking judicial review of state agency decisions, actions challenging the legality of local government decisions, nuisance actions, appeals, and emergency motion practice seeking or resisting temporary restraining orders and injunctions.
-Kristy has litigated an array of issues in land use, regulatory, and permitting disputes, including vested rights, open records requirements, open meetings requirements, procedural due process, preemption, nuisance, eminent domain, takings, and procedural and substantive requirements associated with local ordinances, statutes, and administrative rules.
+Kristy regularly represents developers, utilities, transmission companies, and other companies in state and local regulatory and permitting proceedings and associated litigation, including actions seeking judicial review of agency decisions, actions challenging local government decisions, appeals, and emergency motion practice seeking or resisting the issuance of temporary restraining orders and injunctions.
+Kristy is experienced at litigating a wide array of issues that often arise in land use and permitting disputes, including statutory and regulatory compliance, vested rights, open records and open meetings requirements, procedural due process, preemption, eminent domain, takings, nuisance, trespass, and negligence.
+In addition, she assists clients with challenging or defending the enactment or application of local ordinances.

-Kristy has extensive experience with renewable energy permitting and litigation.
-She routinely assists clients with obtaining and defending necessary state and local permits to site, develop, construct, operate, and maintain wind and solar projects and associated battery energy storage systems, transmission lines, and substations.
-Leveraging her familiarity with industry best practices, Kristy helps developers pragmatically navigate the complexities and challenges associated with evolving state and local regulatory landscapes.
-She regularly advises clients at all stages of project development and is adept at working with county boards and local government officials throughout the permitting process, including during the development of local zoning and home rule ordinances.
+Kristy’s experience representing clients in permitting disputes informs her extensive renewable energy permitting practice.
+She routinely assists clients with obtaining and defending necessary state and local permits to site, construct, operate, or repower renewable projects and associated battery energy storage systems, transmission lines, and substations.
+Kristy assists clients during all stages of project development and is adept at communicating with local government officials, including during the development of local zoning and home rule ordinances.
+Leveraging her familiarity with industry best practices and siting constraints, she excels at collaborating with development teams to pragmatically navigate the complexities of evolving state and local regulatory landscapes.

-Kristy is located in the Des Moines office and regularly advocates on behalf of clients before the Iowa Utilities Board, state and federal district courts, the Iowa Supreme Court and Iowa Court of Appeals, the Eighth Circuit Court of Appeals, and local boards of supervisors and boards of adjustment across her home state of Iowa.
-Before attending law school, Kristy worked for a local municipal utility, where her responsibilities including documenting and developing procedures, processes, and controls to ensure regulatory compliance, reduce costs, and manage risk.
+Kristy is located in the Des Moines office and frequently appears before state and federal district courts, the Iowa Supreme Court and Iowa Court of Appeals, the Eighth Circuit Court of Appeals, the Iowa Utilities Commission, and local boards of supervisors and boards of adjustment across her home state of Iowa.
+Before attending law school, Kristy worked for a local municipal utility, where she developed and documented procedures and processes to help the utility ensure regulatory compliance, reduce costs, and manage risk.

 Services